 Computing in primary schools is a practical, creative and knowledge-rich subject.
 This course provides teachers with the knowledge and confidence to get started on the journey to outstanding computing in your school, whether you’re a subject coordinator or another interested teacher.

 This CPD helps teachers to understand the nature of computing in the curriculum; the breadth and depth of computer science, digital literacy and information technology.
-You’ll gain hands-on experience of teaching different aspects of computing, evaluating high-quality resources that can be used in your classroom.
+You’ll gain hands-on experience to develop your teaching of different aspects of computing, evaluating high-quality resources that can be used in your classroom.

 You’ll also begin to develop your knowledge of computer programming, and its teaching in key stages 1 and 2.
+Building knowledge of how children learn in computing, so you will be able to embed this in your own teaching.
 There’s a wide network of teacher communities, resources and professional development opportunities to take you further in the teaching of computing – this course will guide you towards the most reliable and accessible sources of help.

 Book now and you will be automatically registered for the scheduled sessions for the course.
 Remote CPD courses have live, facilitator-led sessions and are not available for instant access.
 Please refer to the schedule of dates published for each course instance.